 Emergency Rent Assistance

-The City of Janesville does not have funds available for emergency rent assistance.
-If you are currently homeless or in need of emergency assistance, you may wish to contact ECHO at 754-5333 or House of Mercy at 754-0045.
-Assistance may be available through these agencies.
+If you are currently homeless or in need of emergency assistance, help may be available through ECHO at 754-5333 or House of Mercy at 754-0045.

-There are some additional private rental housing units that offer assistance for low income individuals in Janesville.
-They each have their own admission rules.
-We would encourage you to contact them directly as we are unaware of their waiting lists and vacancies.
-Their contact information is as follows:
+There are some private rental housing units that offer assistance for low income individuals in Janesville.
+Please contact them directly:

 Grant Village; 2007 King Street; Janesville; 755-1755